For more than a year now, more people worldwide have been working from home offices than ever before.

 The Top 5 common cyberattacks experienced by companies are:

 - System misconfiguration (4%)

 Many of our systems today are optimized for efficiency, but this leaves them vulnerable when circumstances change abruptly.
 Overnight, organizations and governments around the world discovered they had critical dependencies on seemingly innocuous infrastructure components such as VPN networks, online stores, cloud -based video conferencing systems, and logistics organizations and suppliers.
 Consideration needs to be taken as to what other dependencies exist in IT systems or supply chains that should be “critical.”
-Change in digital transformation must always include security planning.
-Before and not after the fact.
+Change in digital transformation must always include how security is ensured.
+Before.
+Not after the fact.
 That’s the only way to secure intellectual property and the success of companies.